class CAN – controller area network communication bus¶

 number of pending RX messages on fifo 1

 Configure a filter bank:

-mode is the mode the filter should operate in, see the tables below.
+mode is the mode the filter should operate in.

 fifo is which fifo (0 or 1) a message should be stored in, if it is accepted by this filter.